saikamal33/Spring-boot-webapp/README.md

 sudo apt-get update
 sudo apt-get install jenkins
 ~~~
-3.launch the sonarqube server as per above instructions and generater a API key.
+3. launch the sonarqube server as per above instructions and generater a API key.

-4.We will now add sonarqube keys(it as secret key) and dockerhub api key(this need to be as username and password) in jenkins. restart the jenkins for apply all the setup.
+4. We will now add sonarqube keys(it as secret key) and dockerhub api key(this need to be as username and password) in jenkins. restart the jenkins for apply all the setup.

-5.Now we just need to configure the pipeline and run the job.which will lauch a container of docker and maven image. it will install required plugins and perform the build and unit testing along with code quality testing and maintanence with maven and sonar.
+5. Now we just need to configure the pipeline and run the job.which will lauch a container of docker and maven image.

+6. it will install required plugins and perform the build and unit testing along with code quality testing and maintanence with maven and sonar.

-6. once all the testing is once it will proceed to wraping it as an image and pusing it to dockerhub.
+7. once all the testing is once it will proceed to wraping it as an image and pusing it to dockerhub.

-7. Then a shell script auto update the version for the CD deployment in Mark-10-Kubernet_repo. this will trigger an CD responce.
+8. Then a shell script auto update the version for the CD deployment in Mark-10-Kubernet_repo. this will trigger an CD responce.

-8. lauch a k8s cluster and deploy an argocd server with an operator. access it with username admin.
+9. lauch a k8s cluster and deploy an argocd server with an operator. access it with username admin.
 ~~~
 https://operatorhub.io/operator/argocd-operator
 ~~~